Market intelligence for international student recruitment from ICEF

 International student policy reforms have played a role in spurring progress in all these areas – except for alleviating the strain on health care.
 For example, polls show that Canadians are now slightly less worried about immigration levels than in 2024.
 Rental prices increased at a slower pace in 2025 than in 2024, though a rapid injection of new housing supply is as much a reason for this as fewer new temporary residents.

 As for health care, the decline in new international students has not resulted in more health care capacity and quality for Canadians.
 Instead, there is a growing shortage of doctors and nurses in Canada.
-The National Library of Medicine notes that “Canada faces a 22,823-family physician shortfall, with only 1,300 new graduates annually, making it impossible to close the gap at the current rate, especially in rural areas.”
+The National Library of Medicine notes: “Canada faces a 22,823-family physician shortfall, with only 1,300 new graduates annually, making it impossible to close the gap at the current rate, especially in rural areas.”

 Similarly, the Canadian Association of Schools of Nursing told the House of Commons Standing Committee on Citizenship and Immigration (CIMM) in 2025 that the reforms are exacerbating Canada’s acute shortage of nurses, particularly in rural areas: